The 28 Very Best Views in Greece to Add to Your Itinerary

 Mandraki Harbor, Rhodes

 The port of Mandraki is located in the northeastern part of Rhodes Island, in Rhodes Town.
-Rhodes International Airport Diagoras is only 15 km away.
+Since Rhodes is one of the Greek islands with an airport, you can easily fly into Rhodes International Airport Diagoras.

-The best time to photograph Mandraki Harbor is early in the morning or just before sunset, when the light is soft and glows over the water.
-Use a wide-angle lens to capture the whole scene and a polarizing filter to reduce glare from the water’s surface.
+The best time to photograph Mandraki Harbour is early in the morning or just before sunset, when the light is soft and glows over the water.
+Use a wide-angle lens to capture the whole scene and a polarising filter to reduce glare from the water’s surface.
 Try to include boats and fishermen to add depth and tell a story.

 Recommended by Maria, MapAndCamera